Miss England: Winners

 The title of Miss England 2011 was won by Alize Lily Mounter who was classed as the favourite to win the competition.
 Mounter would later compete in the Miss World 2011 where she was among the top seven contestants on the final night, finishing in 4th place.
 She was also awarded the title of Miss World Europe, a first for England, after finishing as the highest ranked delegate from Europe in the competition.

 Carina Tyrrell, who was a medical student when she won her national title in 2014, competed in Miss World 2014 when the competition was held in her home country at ExCeL London.
 She would make the final cut and enter the top 5, also finishing in 4th place overall.

 In 2017, Stephanie Hill represented England at the Miss World 2017 held in Sanya, China and became the first English delegate to make the top 3 in the competition by placing as the 2nd runner-up.
 Hill was also awarded the title of Miss World Europe after being the European contestant with the highest scores.
 This result makes Hill the most successful Miss England in the history of Miss World.

+Rehema Muthamia, who represented England at the 70th Miss World 2021 competition, was the first Miss England, and contestant from Europe, to win the Beauty with a Purpose award; awarded to the contestant with the most relevant and important charity project in her nation.